• Skip to primary navigation

 Horseradish Deviled Eggs on a white egg platter ready to be served.

-Amazingly easy Horseradish Deviled Eggs are a delicious appetizer, snack or addition to any brunch menu!
-I absolutely love munching on these eggs!
-This recipe brings classic deviled eggs up a notch with a kick of horseradish!
-You are going to love these eggs!
+Amazingly easy Horseradish Deviled Eggs are a delicious appetizer, snack, or addition to any brunch menu.
+This recipe brings classic deviled eggs up a notch with a kick of horseradish.

-A deviled egg topped with a sprinkle of paprika and cracked black pepper on a white plate.
+A deviled egg with a horseradish filling is topped with a sprinkle of paprika and cracked black pepper on a white plate.

 Jump to: